National Science Bee

 Regionals: Study Guides

-Each Regionals is played using one of three question sets: Red, White, or Blue.
-There is no difference between the sets in terms of content focus or difficulty.
-Students can compete at up to 3 Regionals, once on each question set.
+Each Regionals is played using one of four question sets: Red, White, Blue, or Gold.
+There is no difference between the sets in terms of content focus or difficulty except that Gold Set is slightly more challenging as it it meant as a tune up for the National Championships.
+Students can compete at up to four Regional Tournaments, once on each question set.
 Each question set has a Study Guide that is compiled once the questions for that question set have been written, so students who are competing at a tournament should review the correct study guide in advance!
 The Study Guides do not contain information on every question in the tournament, but they typically reference things to know about harder topics that will come up.

 Regionals: Tournament Registration and Logistics